Teoneag/jarvis_2/lib/skills/to_do/README.md

   - right click, have a list of perdiods of working instead of only start and end

 ## Done
+- show planned time in edit task
+- priority from input parser
 - load only not done tasks
 - after completing a task
 - 1 task